ayushishr/eduCase-assignment-ayu/README.md

 ## Features

-- Privacy matters so provided a feature to hide or view password while typing.
+- Privacy matters so provided we add a important feature to hide or view password while typing.
 - Completely Responsive Web Design.